 The bell is called the Justice Bell, but has also been known as the Women’s Liberty Bell and the Suffrage Bell.
-It was commissioned by Katherine Wentworth Ruschenberger in 1915.
-She was one of the 70,000 members of the Pennsylvania Women’s Suffrage Association, and a leader of the organization in Chester County.
+It was commissioned by Katharine Wentworth Ruschenberger in 1915.
+She was one of the 70,000 members of the Pennsylvania Woman Suffrage Association, and a leader of the organization in Chester County.

 PROCLAIM LIBERTY THROUGHOUT ALL THE LAND UNTO ALL THE INHABITANTS THEREOF

 The bell was cast by the Meneely Bell Foundry in Troy, New York.